sumikkowritescode/rendering_engine/README.md

 The scene's settings can be tweaked from a menu which is accessed by pressing the __ESC__.
 You can also change the between different debugging draw modes by pressing 1-6.

+This project won't get any updates except for the very random merge commit to update CMake configs and other libraries to ensure that the project still compiles a binary.

 ![alt text](http://fatsopanda.com/images/demo_640.png "demo screenshot")

 ## Documentation